The Cheapest Cell Phone Plans

 AT&T carries the privilege of being the second-biggest carrier in the United States, providing service to 138 million subscribers, just under Verizon’s own total.
 After a failed attempt to buy T-Mobile in 2011, AT&T has continued to push their own partnership with other AT&T-owned properties, including HBO.
 Like Verizon, AT&T offers some pretty solid service, and thanks to their older 3G GSM network, almost every mobile device works on their network without issue, meaning you can bring your device to the network and gain service with a SIM card without any sort of issue.
 Of course, AT&T also remains fairly expensive to buy into, just like its Big Red counterpart.

 Like Verizon, AT&T has two options to choose from.
-The first is their unlimited plan, which includes just as many limits as Verizon’s own plan.
-AT&T’s Unlimited & More includes throttled 4G LTE data at an unlimited rate per month, standard definition video streaming at 480p, roaming in Canada and Mexico, along with international text.
-Pointedly, that plan does not include mobile hotspot, which is included in Verizon’s similarly-limited starter unlimited plan.
-However, the price does come in below what we saw from Verizon just a moment ago, with these plans running a single-line user $70 per month.
-This plan increased this past summer, and unfortunately, it makes it much less of a value over Verizon’s own plan.
+The first is their unlimited plan, which features as many limitations as we’ve seen from Verizon.
+AT&T’s Unlimited Starter plan includes throttled 4G LTE data at an unlimited rate per month, standard definition video streaming at 480p, roaming in Canada and Mexico, along with international text.
+Pointedly, that plan does not include mobile hotspot, which is included in Verizon’s similarly limited starter unlimited plan.
+However, the price does come in below what we saw from Verizon just a moment ago, with these plans running a single-line user $65 per month.